Charlie9009/CI_MS1_MYGYM/README.md

 * Code for the Schedule was used from [bootdey](https://www.bootdey.com/snippets/view/time-table#html).
 It was restyled in CSS.

+* Code for the hamburger navigation bar was used from [mdbootstrap](https://mdbootstrap.com/docs/b4/jquery/navigation/hamburger-menu/)

+* Favicon icon was taken from [Favicon](https://favicon.io/emoji-favicons/flexed-biceps)

 * All the code besides the code mentioned above was written by me.

 ## Media Credit